sachin-pikle/gvm-java-hello-world/README-CS.md

-# Java Hello World with GraalVM Enterprise in Oracle Cloud Infrastructure Cloud Shell
+# Java Hello World with GraalVM Enterprise in OCI Cloud Shell

 This sample shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructre (OCI) Cloud Shell.
-This sample uses a simple hello world Java application built with GraalVM Enterprise Native Image and JDK.
+This sample uses a simple hello world Java application built with GraalVM Enterprise Native Image and JDK (Java Development Kit).

 ## What is GraalVM?